noelmace/wof-reveal/README.md

-# This project has been moved to the WoF Show [monorepo](https://github.com/noelmace/web-on-fire/tree/master/slides/reveal)
+# This project has been moved to the "Web on FIRE" [monorepo](https://github.com/noelmace/web-on-fire/tree/master/slides/reveal)